 The pictures.
-Big, beautiful, jaw-dropping pictures of gorgeous landscapes like oceans and mountain backdrops and classic cities from skyline views.
+Big, beautiful, jaw-dropping graphics of gorgeous landscapes like oceans and mountain backdrops and classic cities from skyline views.
 It’s not all that different from how we go to a food blog and expect to see drool-worthy pictures of the blogger’s dinner or latest recipe.

-As a result, many travel bloggers focus only on uploading the pictures as they are, and forget about or write off graphics entirely, not realizing the opportunity that they’re missing out in.
+As a result, many travel bloggers focus only on uploading the pictures as they are, and forget about or write off travel graphics entirely, not realizing the opportunity that they’re missing out in.

-Why Graphics Matter for Travel Blogs
+Why Travel Graphics Matter for Your Blog

 I’m not saying that those stunning landscape views aren’t important for travel blogs, because of course they are.
-But graphics can help your blog, too, even if you’re just adding graphic elements to said pictures.
+But travel graphics can help your blog, too, even if you’re just adding graphic elements to said pictures.